Compensation Factors to Consider for Your Business

 More experience is a common platform for more money.
 If the current labor shortage has decreased your productivity and efficiency, the higher wages spent on an experienced worker are often worth the investment.
 Meanwhile, they will expect a higher rate.
 Matching or exceeding this rate not only ensures your company remains competitive, but it will also make them feel valued.
 In turn, they’re more likely to remain with the company in the long term.

-However, each industry is different, and every company has its own necessities.
+However, each industry is different, and every company has its own staffing needs.
 Hiring someone with less experience is sometimes more helpful.
 They tend to be more open to teaching and they’re eager to learn.
 Offering a higher-than-average wage to inexperienced personnel can also incentivize them to go the extra mile.

-Understand how the cost of living impacts wages
+Understand how the cost-of-living impacts wages

 The cost of living differs between rural and urban areas.
 In general, the cost of housing, transportation and meals increases the closer an employee is to a city.
 While the cost of living will vary over time, factors like rising inflation make higher wages necessary.